tari-project/rfcs/src/RFC-0152_EmojiId.md

 #### Checksum effectiveness
 It is important to note that by masking the checksum we technically reduce the effectiveness of the checksum.
-These emoji ids wont however be sent over the wire in raw form abd its far more likely that they wil just be copied and thus its important to verify the network of the wallet.
+These emoji ids wont however, be sent over the wire in raw form and its far more likely that they will just be copied thus it's important to verify the network of the wallet.

 ### Checksum